Srinivas-Sriramula/CustomerRewards/README.md

 Visual Studio (recommended)      | VS 2019+
 .Net Framework                   | 4.7.2

-Step 1: Open the project from github.
+Step 1: Open the project in VS2019 from github.

 Step 2: build the application by using manual or Ctrl+Shift+B